nushell/nushell.github.io/book/plugins.md

 Nu can be extended using plugins.
 Plugins behave much like Nu's built-in commands, with the added benefit that they can be added separately from Nu itself.

 Nu plugins are executables; Nu launches them as needed and communicates with them over [stdin, stdout, and stderr](https://en.wikipedia.org/wiki/Standard_streams).
-Nu plugins can use either JSON or [Cap'n Proto](https://capnproto.org/) as their communication encoding.
+Nu plugins can use either JSON or MSGPACK as their communication encoding.

 ## Adding a plugin